rsbanks/FetchTakehomeAssessment/README.md

 ### Additional Information: Is there anything else we should know?
 Feel free to share any insights or constraints you encountered.
+I was not using my a personal laptop and thus was not signed into github hence only one commit for the whole project.
+This is not how I normally develop and usually push multiple commits per feature.